vctfence/scrapbee/AUTOMATION.md

 });
 ```

-Returns an HTML string with the content of the specified page and all its referenced resources,
+Returns an HTML string with the content of the specified page and all its referenced resources.
-so the whole page may be stored in a single database record.

 #### SCRAPYARD_BROWSE_UUID